Sedation Dentistry · Murrieta, CA

 Sedation Dentistry for Southwest Riverside County

-Promenade Dental Care is located at 26957 Date Street, Suite B4, Murrieta, CA 92563 — on the Date Street corridor just east of Clinton Keith Road, inside the Aldi shopping center in the French Valley area.
-The office sits minutes from both the I-15 and I-215 interchange, which puts us within a reasonable drive from most of southwest Riverside County.
+Promenade Dental Care is at 26957 Date Street, Suite B4, Murrieta, CA 92563, on the Date Street corridor just east of Clinton Keith Road, inside the Aldi shopping center in the French Valley area.
+The office is minutes from the I-15 and I-215 interchange, which puts us within an easy drive of most of southwest Riverside County.

 We regularly treat sedation patients from:

-If you have been searching for a sedation dentist near Temecula, a dentist who offers nitrous oxide in Murrieta, or affordable sedation dentistry in Riverside County, you have found a practice where sedation is a real clinical service — not a keyword on a homepage that leads to a referral somewhere else.
+If you have been looking for a sedation dentist near Temecula, a nitrous oxide dentist in Murrieta, or a dentist for dental anxiety in Murrieta, this is a practice where sedation is a real clinical service rather than a keyword on a homepage that quietly refers you somewhere else.

 Frequently Asked Questions